Bernese Mountain Dog Health Issues

 Bernese Mountain Dogs are predisposed to several health conditions including cancer, hip dysplasia, bloat.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog has specific care needs shaped by its genetics and build.
 At 70-115 lbs with a life expectancy of 6-8 yrs, the Bernese Mountain Dog represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Screening